-International student numbers: a cause for concern or celebration?
+International student numbers: a cause for concern?

 Ever since the vote to leave the European Union in June last year, it’s fair to say universities have been in a state of more or less permanent panic.
 Brexit stands to impact just about every aspect of UK universities’ operations, potentially closing off a major research funding stream and making collaborative research ventures with our nearest international partners far more challenging than previously.
 But perhaps above all else, there’s concern that Brexit may impact on the number of international students who apply to attend our universities.

 Depending on who you ask, the most recent figures on international student admissions either confirm Remainers’ worst fears or affirm Brexiters in their convictions that the UK’s international reputation won’t suffer as a result of exiting the European Union, and may even be enhanced by it.
 So the Daily Mail, for example, is reporting that the latest figures "confound fears immigration policies would put potential graduates off", while the Daily Telegraph’s take on the same story is that "Universities blame Brexit for fall in foreign students."